bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 ^^^^^

 You can create alerts in Grafana, by setting up conditions.
-It is pretty much self explanatory, but if you want more info, you can check this link: https://grafana.com/docs/grafana/latest/alerting/create-alerts/
+It is pretty much self-explanatory, but if you want more info, you can check this link: https://grafana.com/docs/grafana/latest/alerting/create-alerts/

 Note that alerts defined in Grafana are not related to alerts defined in